 Birthdays are coming and going for kids everywhere during the Coronavirus crisis, but with no parties or friends, it can be tough for everyone to adjust to these strange times.
-If you’re looking for something a bit different to make your little ones feel special, virtual parties are starting to take off, and here are a few creative ways to do it.
+If you’re looking for something a bit different to make your little ones feel special here are a few creative ways to do it.

 Host a Virtual Dance Party